 Real-time Viewing Experience

-Low latency streaming is crucial to offer your audience a real-time streaming experience.
+Low latency live streaming is crucial to offer your audience a real-time streaming experience.
 For live streaming events, shows, gaming, sports streaming, live shopping etc., it is important to ensure lag-free streaming so that the audience can watch it in real-time.

 If the latency is high, then there will be no purpose of streaming such events live.
 So, if you want to stream in real-time to your audience, then you must ensure the latency is as low as possible.